Skip to content

 Worked examples: what could you borrow?

-To bring the theory to life, here are three realistic scenarios showing how income, outgoings, and lender choice affect the final borrowing amount.
+To show how this plays out in practice, here are three realistic scenarios where income, outgoings, and lender choice change the final borrowing amount.

-To bring the theory to life, here are three realistic scenarios showing how income, outgoings, and lender choice affect the final borrowing amount.
+To show how this plays out in practice, here are three realistic scenarios where income, outgoings, and lender choice change the final borrowing amount.
 You can also use our repayment calculator to model your own numbers.

 • At 4x income: £140,000 | At 4.5x income: £157,500